 - Be direct.
-Ask the person if s/he is suicidal, if s/he has a plan, and if s/he has the means to carry out that plan.
-Such dialogue may actually decrease the impulse to commit suicide (at least temporarily as it relieves the pressure).
+Ask the person if they are feeling suicidal, if they have a plan, and if they have the means to carry out that plan.
+This type of communication may decrease the impulse to engage in suicidal behaviors (at least temporarily as it relieves the pressure).

-- Take the person seriously.
+- Be non-judgmental.
 Acknowledge the threat as a plea for help.

-- If possible, escort the person to Counseling Services (NORCO Building).
+- If possible, walk the person to Counseling Services (NORCO Building).

 - Don’t be worried that you’re overreacting.
 Many of the warning signs for suicide could also indicate other problems that still need professional intervention.
 When in doubt, report.

-- Be afraid to ask the person about his/her intent and/or plans of suicide.
+- Be afraid to ask the person about their intent and/or plans of suicide.

 - Over commit yourself and not be able to deliver what you promised.

-- Allow the person’s friends to take care of the person without getting professional help.
+- Allow the person’s friends to take care of the them without seeking professional help.

 Submit a Care Report